Aimée Crocker: Life in New York

 Crocker met her third husband, songwriter Jackson Gouraud, at a Buddhist colony that she organized (said to be the first in Manhattan).
 Gouraud wrote the ragtime melodies “Keep Your Eye on Your Friend, Mr. Johnson,” “She's a 'Spectable Married Colored Lady,” “I'se Workin'—I'se Hustlin,” “He's My Soft Shell Crab on Toast,” and “My Jetney Queen.”
 He set the town singing with the broadly comic number-one hit of his song writing career, “Waldorf-Hyphen-Astoria.”
 Marrying a showman was controversial at the time to her family and peers as Jackson was considered an "upper servant" at best and beneath the dignity of New York high society.
 Jackson's father, George Edward Gouraud, was himself an internationally known figure who acted as an agent for Thomas Edison in Europe.
 He helped found the Edison Telephone Company of London, and a number of European companies using Edison's technology.

-Crocker and Gouraud adopted three children, Reginald, Yvonne and Dolores (she would later adopt another daughter Yolanda), and acquired numerous bulldogs.
+Crocker and Gouraud adopted three children, Reginald, Yvonne and Dolores (she would later adopt another daughter, Yolanda), and acquired numerous bulldogs.
 The couple lived in Oriental-themed homes in Manhattan and on Long Island.
 They also had tattoos of each other's initials inscribed inside coiling snakes.
 Crocker then reunited with her daughter, Gladys, who went on to marry Gouraud's brother, Powers, making her daughter (who was already legally her sister) a sister-in-law.

 The couple became well known Broadway “First Nighters” attending all of the opening nights of the biggest plays at the grandest theaters.
 Crocker befriended all of the popular performers of the era including Anna Held, David Belasco, John Drew, and the Barrymore family.
 Her good friend, Italian tenor Enrico Caruso, often visited and sometimes performed at her New York homes.
 Crocker would eventually be invited to play herself on Broadway at the grand opening of the Folies Bergère Theater in Rennold Wolf's vaudeville “profane satire” piece Hell, with music by Irving Berlin.
-Another Aimée Crocker inspired character would turn up in a modern society comedy "The Lassoo," by Victor Mapes, a few years later at the Lyceum.
+Another Aimée Crocker-inspired character would turn up in a modern society comedy "The Lassoo," by Victor Mapes, a few years later at the Lyceum.
 Broadway legend George M. Cohan wrote a comedy "Broadway Jones," and a musical "Billie," with an Aimée Crocker character.

-The Gourauds made headlines in the early 1900s when their lavish mansion on the Long Island Sound burned to the ground, and when, on another occasion, several of Crocker's prize winning French bulldogs were poisoned.
-The power couple was known to go on "slumming" tours through the dregs of lower New York City with good friend and self-proclaimed mayor of Chinatown, Chuck Connors, who Crocker claimed silently ruled the Underworld.
+The Gourauds made headlines in the early 1900s when their lavish mansion on Long Island Sound burned to the ground, and when, on another occasion, several of Crocker's prize winning French bulldogs were poisoned.
+The power couple was known to go on "slumming" tours through the dregs of lower New York City with good friend and self-proclaimed mayor of Chinatown Chuck Connors, whom Crocker claimed silently ruled the underworld.